httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Experience has shown that implementations of [RFC3230] have interpreted the meaning of "instance" inconsistently, leading to interoperability issues.
-The most common mistake being the calculation of the checksum using (what we now call) message content, rather than using (what we now call) representation data as was originally intended.
-Interestingly, time has also shown that a checksum of message content can be beneficial for some use cases.
+The most common mistake being the calculation of the digest using (what we now call) message content, rather than using (what we now call) representation data as was originally intended.
+Interestingly, time has also shown that a digest of message content can be beneficial for some use cases.
 So it is difficult to detect if non-conformance to [RFC3230] is intentional or unintentional.